 Now could be the best countercyclical opportunity in decades to get into the property market.

-We’re at the tail end of this property slump.
+We’re at the beginning of a new property cycle.

-Sure the value of some properties may slip a bit more, but the downside is minimal and the longterm upside for well located capital city properties is solid.
+Sure the value of some properties may slip a bit more in some sectors of the market like the new apartments and houses in outer suburbs, but the downside is minimal and the long term upside for well located capital city properties is solid.

 It should come as no surprise that getting a good team around you will be an important investment and not an expense and should allow you to build a property portfolio that will go a long way to replacing their income in the future.